Welcome to Corf Campsite Blog

 Barrie is always on the lookout for volunteers to join his team and help maintain the site - contact us through our Facebook page if you can help.

-The Mattinson Centre (opened by HRH Princess Anne)is our main meeting room, also used for training, planning and indoor activities.
-This is available for rental.
-It's the only part of the site available for use during the site closed season (November to Easter).
+The Mattinson Centre (opened by HRH Princess Anne)is our main meeting room, also used for training,

 The Wheeldon Centre is home to the campsite offices, workrooms, tuck shop, air rifle shooting range (support and equipment can be arranged) and a general activities area.